Skip to Main Content

 The LYC is an exemplary site from which to explore both these formulations: the question of how friendships inform shared practices, generate work, and socialise narratives; and of how the LYC itself functions as a kind of infrastructure.
 The LYC is also a singular site from which to consider historic entanglements with the potential to enrich and expand existing histories of British art.12 Undertaking such inquiries that cross disciplinary and geographic borders requires polyphonic, multi-authored, and speculative approaches that I have described elsewhere as “art histories of excess”.13 The work of Li Yuan-chia is beginning to attract such collective effort.14 This essay is anchored in two recent initiatives that bring the focus specifically to the LYC Museum & Art Gallery itself.

-The first is the exhibition that I curated with Kate Jesson at Manchester Art Gallery—Speech Acts: Reflection-Imagination-Repetition (2018–2019).15 At the heart of the exhibition, which contained work by more than forty artists, was a stylised reconstruction of the LYC (Fig. 7).
-Speech Acts posited the LYC as both an artwork and as a hub for nurturing art and community, and explored the role of museums in forging and circulating collective stories through the artworks they collect and the exhibitions they arrange (Fig. 8).
+The first is the exhibition that I curated with Kate Jesson at Manchester Art Gallery—Speech Acts: Reflection-Imagination-Repetition (2018–2019).15 At the heart of the exhibition, which contained work by more than forty artists, was a stylised reconstruction of the LYC (fig. 7).
+Speech Acts posited the LYC as both an artwork and as a hub for nurturing art and community, and explored the role of museums in forging and circulating collective stories through the artworks they collect and the exhibitions they arrange (fig. 8).
 It considered the case of the LYC as one example of how networks of people shape artistic practices and determine how artworks circulate.
 It suggested that affinities—between people and practices—help create the shared stories that forge meaning in art.

 The second example is a symposium anchored in the Speech Acts exhibition—The LYC Museum & Art Gallery and the Museum as Practice (March 2019).16 It brought together scholars, artists, museum directors, and curators to consider ideas of place, friendship, exhibitions, publications, and the function of museums.
 This article forms part of this larger collective research project.
 It explores the idea of “friendship”, and to a lesser extent that of “infrastructure”, through the lens of three works in the Speech Acts exhibition.
 All three works are participatory, and have to different extents, collective authorship and a relationship with Li.
 Through them, I attempt to read the traces of “friendship” in objects and situations.